pantheon-systems/documentation/source/_docs/global-cdn.md

         192.123.456.789 example.com
         ```

-      4. Test your site locally by entering your domain in the browser.
-Once you have finished testing, remove the edits made to your hosts file.
+      4. Test HTTPS locally by entering your domain in the browser.
+If the site is accessible over HTTPS, the test was successful.
+Remove the edits made to your hosts file once you have finished testing.

 3. Click **Show DNS Recommendations** next to each custom domain to identify DNS values needed to point the domain to your site.
 Domains that are not yet configured will indicate action is required.
 You will need to configure your DNS provider to use the provided IP addresses.